Axonn/Atlantis.js/README.md

 ###v0.10.4

-+ Fix an issue where hotpot text would extend beyond its container.
++ Fix an issue where hotspot text would extend beyond its container.

 ###v0.10.3